Pool Heater Ignition Failure: 4 Causes and What to Do

 Before assuming a heater component has failed, confirm gas is actually reaching the heater.

 Check the gas shutoff valve at the heater: The handle should be parallel to the gas pipe (open position).
 If it’s perpendicular to the pipe, the valve is closed.
 Return it to parallel.
-This is a visual/mechanical check, do not loosen or adjust any fittings.
+This is a visual/mechanical check, don’t loosen or adjust any fittings.

 Test other gas appliances: Turn on a gas burner on your kitchen stove or check your gas water heater.
 If those also won’t light, the issue is your gas supply, not your pool heater.
 Call your gas utility.
 If those appliances work normally, gas is reaching your home and the heater is the issue.